Arrieta tosses 6 scoreless in Phillies’ 5-0 win over Braves

 Yankees manager Aaron Boone complained about the air horn during a series this week to no avail — the dozen or so fans who call themselves the Phandemic Krew are outside Citizens Bank Park, giving the umpires no recourse to make the noise stop.

+The four-run fourth was enough to give Arrieta the win in his first start without allowing a run since Aug.
+6, 2018.

+“I thought he threw the ball well tonight.
+I thought he didn’t get it over the middle of the plate too often, and when he did, he’s got so much movement on his ball, it’s kind of tough to square him at times,” Braves shortstop Dansby Swanson said.

-The four-run fourth was enough to give Arrieta the victory and relievers Jose Alverez, Tommy Hunter and Deolis Guerra combined on three scoreless innings to help the Phillies win their second straight game.
+Jose Alvarez, Tommy Hunter and Deolis Guerra combined on three scoreless innings to help the Phillies complete their first shutout at home since April 26, 2019.
+Didi Gregorius added an RBI single in the eighth.

 BIG DEBUT

-Phillies manager Joe Girardi gave a pretty big clue on one of the worst-kept secrets in the organization: Who will start one game of the doubleheader Sunday against Atlanta?

-“I have no official announcement, but you can expect a young right-hander to start tomorrow.
-I’ll just leave it at that, whose initials are S.H.,” Girardi said.

-Prized prospect Spencer Howard is set to make his big league debut on Sunday, a potential big shot in the arm for the Phillies down the stretch.
+Phillies manager Joe Girardi said prized prospect Spencer Howard is set to make his big league debut on Sunday, a potential big shot in the arm for the Phillies down the stretch.
 The 24-year-old Howard, a second-round pick in the 2017 draft, is widely considered the Phillies’ top pitching prospect since Aaron Nola or even Cole Hamels.

-He impressed Harper, who said on a Twitch steam in July, “If Spencer Howard isn’t starting in our rotation by Game 6 in New York against the New York Yankees, there’s a problem.
+Howard impressed Harper, who said on a Twitch steam in July, “If Spencer Howard isn’t starting in our rotation by Game 6 in New York against the New York Yankees, there’s a problem.
 That’s all I’ll say.”

 Howard’s bid to crack the rotation was derailed by service issues.
 The Phillies kept him on their taxi squad in Allentown, Pennsylvania, for enough days to delay his potential free-agency until after the 2026 season.